About the HSP trait

 In fact, this trait has been found in over 100 species varying from fruit flies, birds and fish to dogs, cats, horses and primates.
 It is a strong survival strategy which includes to be observant before acting.
 Way back in time, when danger was around every corner, this skill was necessary for the group to survive.
 Also in human, this trait has been found.

-Another struggle highly sensitive people face, is that an HSP's nervous system might become overloaded rather quickly.
-Due to over-stimulation, they are more easily exhausted and need to withdraw faster compared to non-HSP's.
+Another struggle highly sensitive people face, is that an HSP’s nervous system ‘fills up with noise’ rather quickly.
+Due to over-stimulation, they become easily exhausted and feel the need to withdraw to peace and quiet faster compared to non-HSP’s.
 This emphasizes the importance of self-care for highly sensitive people.